 Evans' remarks followed an announcement by BP of the successful completion of an extended well testing project, with the anticipated commercial gas production from its Khazzan and Makarem fields expected at about 1.2 bcfd.

 "We are encouraged by the results of the extended well tests," said Evans, who explained that the tests, "will help us as we now work towards declaration of commercialization by 2012-end."

-Evans said that teams in London and Muscat are working with the government of Oman to agree on the development concept for the Khazzan project, which will form the first phase of development on Block 61.
+Teams in London and Muscat are working with the government of Oman to agree on the development concept for the Khazzan project, which will form the first phase of development on Block 61.

 "This includes designs for wells and surface facilities," said Evans, who added that BP had begun producing 60 MMcfd of gas from the test wells.
 He said seven wells have been successfully tested, with BP Oman planning to add two more wells by yearend.

-Under the terms of the exploration and production-sharing agreement signed in January 2007, BP is required to submit a full field development plan to the government.
-“We plan to do this early next year, and on the basis of that, we will then negotiate commercial terms,” Evans said.
+Under the terms of the exploration and production-sharing agreement signed in January 2007, BP is required to submit a full-field development plan to the government.
+"We plan to do this early next year, and on the basis of that, we will then negotiate commercial terms," Evans said.